espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Shroud of Night.md

 **Success** The target is unaffected.

 **Failure** The target is shrouded in murky darkness.
-It treats bright light as dim light, and unless it has greater darkvision, all creatures are [[Concealed]] to it.
+It treats bright light as dim light, and unless it has greater darkvision, all creatures are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] to it.